-"Involuntary Termination" means you experience a Separation resulting from (A) a Termination without Cause, (B) you voluntarily resigning your employment for Good Reason, (C) your termination as a result of Disability that is effective within thirty (30) days after written notice to you of your termination as a result of Disability by the Company; or (D) your death.
+"Involuntary Termination" means you experience a Separation resulting from (A) a Termination without Cause, or (B) you voluntarily resigning your employment for Good Reason.
+A termination or resignation due to your death or disability shall not constitute an Involuntary Termination.